intel-lab-lkp/linux/Documentation/power/pm_qos_interface.rst

 int cpu_latency_qos_limit():
   Returns the aggregated value for the CPU latency QoS.

-int cpu_latency_qos_request_active(handle):
+bool cpu_latency_qos_request_active(handle):
-  Returns if the request is still active, i.e. it has not been removed from the CPU latency QoS list.
+  Returns true if the request is still active, i.e. it has not been removed from the CPU latency QoS list.

 From user space: